Shefour/rzp_skibidimodpack/README.md

 - New items for ship decor for enhanced personalization.

 ## Version history:

+### 1.0.7
+	- Removed one unneeded mod.
+	- Edited manifest file to remind about host addons.
 <details>
 <summary>1.0.6 (Yellow)</summary>
 	- Moved host only mods and configs to a seperate modpack available on the top of reame file.<br>